svermeulen/vim-easyclip/README.md

     nmap gss <plug>SubstituteLine
     xmap gs <plug>XEasyClipPaste

-For reference, or other kinds of mappings, see the bottom of the file with the name of the operation you wish to remap (vim-easy-clip/autoload/substitute.vim / move.vim / yank.vim /etc.)
+For reference, or other kinds of mappings, see the Plugs section of the file with the name of the operation you wish to remap (vim-easy-clip/autoload/substitute.vim / move.vim / yank.vim /etc.)

 Note that EasyClip will only enable a default mapping if it hasn't already been mapped to something in your .vimrc.